voyageprofessor/gtav-sourcecode-build-guide/README.md

    - Select to install "Incredibuild Agent", "Incredibuild Coordinator", and the extension for Visual Studio
 5. Install OpenIV
 6. Install Miscellaneous Files
-8. Create X:\ drive by following these steps at the bottom
+8. Create X:\ Drive by following the steps at the bottom
    1. Open Command Prompt
-   2. Create a new folder called "GTA" to the Desktop
+   2. Create a new folder called "GTA" to the Desktop or anywhere that you want.
    3. Run `net use X: \\localhost\c$\<Path to working folder for build> /persistent:yes`
        - Example: `net use X: \\localhost\c$\Users\abcd\Desktop\GTA /persistent:yes`
 9. Create the folder `X:\gta5` and copy all folders from `GTAVSP.7z\GTA V Source` into it
    - By the end, you should have the folders `X:\gta5\src`, `X:\gta5\script`, and `X:\gta5\tools_ng`.
 If the paths are different or some folders are missing, try re-extracting or moving as needed.
 10. Right click the folder `X:\gta5`, select "Properties", uncheck "Read-only", click Apply then OK